gwax/www-gwax/posts/2005/11/transformers-quick-review.rst

 Seasons 3 and 4 suffered from an excess of commercialization in that the show seemed to be pushing half a dozen new toys every few episodes.
-The same commercialization could be seen in the first 2 seasons but was done with more sublety and background.
+The same commercialization could be seen in the first 2 seasons but was done with more subtlety and background.

 My complaints about Seasons 3 and 4 aside, I still found the overall experience quite enjoyable and recommend it for the die hard fans.